TULSA EQUITY ALLIANCE

 The Tulsa Equity Alliance's mission is to bring equity to those the system has made vulnerable in the Greater Tulsa Area.

-We carry out this vision by not replicating efforts; but by filling gaps connecting the community together and supporting existing efforts.
+We aim to carry out our mission by not replicating efforts, but by filling gaps connecting the community together and supporting existing efforts.
 This is done through community organizing, narrative work, partnerships, communal & mutual aid, resource sharing and cooperative economics.

 "Nobody's free until everybody's free."